BU-Spark/ml-spare-it-contamination/README.md

 - **`/4.POC`**: This directory contains our proof-of-concept, where we've trained the YOLOv8 model on the Spare-it dataset with external datasets (TACO) and different augmentations.
 It also contains experimental work to use Stable Diffusion for generating synthetic images of categories in the Spare-it dataset and a script for postprocessing in case we decide to merge classes.

 - **`/5.Deployment`**: This directory contains an improved version of the copy-paste augmentation aimed at balancing the class distribution and integrating objects from the TACO dataset.
-It also contains our best YOLOv8 model from the deployment phase which we deployed to Hugging Face using Streamlit.
+It also contains our best YOLOv8 model from the deployment phase which we deployed to Hugging Face using Streamlit and a configurable pipeline for fine-tuning stable diffusion for synthetic data generation.

 - **`/SPRING 2024 ARCHIVE`**: This directory contains the work done on this project in the Spring 2024 semester.